guidance-guarantee-programme/pension_guidance/content/pension_types.md

 ##Defined contribution

 A personal or workplace pension based on how much money has been paid into your pot.
-Also known as 'money purchase' schemes.
+Also known as ‘money purchase’ schemes.

 When you take money from a defined contribution pension it comes from the money you (and sometimes your employer) saved into it over the years, plus any investment returns your money may have earned.